danielmichaels/danielms/content/blog/2024/2024-01-09-Design-First-API-Development-with-Goa.md

 > A DSL (Domain-Specific Language) is a programming language or a set of rules and syntax specifically designed to solve problems within a particular domain or industry.
 It provides a higher-level abstraction that allows programmers to express solutions in a more concise and declarative manner.

-This statement sums it up succinctly.
+The above statement sums it up succinctly.
 In our case the *domain* or *industry* specifics relate to HTTP and RPC communication via network calls.
 A lot of API work is boilerplate and can be hard to implement all the things considered *best practise*.
 Goa strives to reduce the amount of programmer work required to build out well crafted APIs.